Housing

 Rent benefit for students (huurtoeslag)

 For some accommodation you may be entitled to claim rent benefit (huurtoeslag in Dutch).
-A rent benefit is reimbursement of part of your rental costs each month, and can be helpful to your overall budget.
+This is a reimbursement of part of your rental costs each month.
 See the Dutch Tax Authority website for details.
-If you need assistance or advice about rent benefit, contact the Leidse Rechtswinkel (free legal aid centre) or the JIP (youth information point).
+If you need assistance or advice about rent benefit, contact the Leidse Rechtswinkel (Leiden free legal aid centre) or the JIP (The Hague youth information point).